 It comes down to your enterprise’s ability to acquire and leverage the right resources to the right projects.
 A project roadmap is considered strategically driven only when both human and technical capabilities are factored in,after all.

-Several theories have been bandied about concerning why construction projects fail in the first place.
+Several theories have been bandied about concerning why projects fail in the first place, even with cost controls in construction.
 While substandard material and a breakdown in the supply chain are attributed as the main reason for halting or abandoning the project altogether, changes in regulatory processes and over-exposure to unfavorable weather conditions cause severe financial losses.

-Before going into the details of historic construction project failures that became success stories later on, let’s take a quick look at the reasons behind construction project fails and unearth measures to prevent them from derailing your firm’s reputation, with the question;
+Before going into the details of historic construction project failures that became success stories later on, let’s first look at the reasons behind construction project fails and unearth measures to prevent them from derailing your firm’s reputation, with the question;

-What are the chief causes of construction project failure?
+What are the causes for failed construction projects?

 Construction projects typically start by scoping out the site and conducting a thorough environmental impact study.
 This is done to determine the certainty of structural defects turning up after the project commences.